Unboxed-Software/solana-course/content/interest-bearing-token.md

 The Solana SPL library provides a helper function for updating the interest rate of a token named `updateRateInterestBearingMint`.
 For this function to work correctly, the `rateAuthority` of that token must be the same one of which the token was created.
 If the `rateAuthority` is incorrect, updating the token will result in a failure.

-Lets create a test to update the rate with the correct authority.
+Let's create a test to update the rate with the correct authority.
 Add the following function calls:

 ```tsx
 // ATTEMPT TO UPDATE INTEREST RATE